Melissaurious/NanoDesigner/README.md

 #### Variables to update
 * `BASE_DIR`: Your working directory
 #### Files to update
-* `CONFIG`: Fiiles containing working parameters for the CDR generation at `./NanoDesigner/config_files`.
+* `CONFIG`: Files containing working parameters for the CDR generation at `./NanoDesigner/config_files`.
+Please also update the trained model absolute path.

 By given the PDB_ID as input the script will automatically look for the the input information required for our method (a json file containing all produced information during [Data Download and Preprocess](#data-download-and-preprocess)).
 The script also accepts a second input in case the process stops and user desire to start from the last reached iteration.